Carbon removal for individuals

 Carbon removal is not the same as:

-- General "offsetting", compensation or carbon credits, which can mean different things
+- general “offsetting” or compensation, which can mean many different things

-To stabilise the climate, science shows we must:
+To stabilise the climate, two things are needed:

 2. Why reduction alone is no longer sufficient?

-Human activity has added large amounts of carbon dioxide (CO₂) to the atmosphere over time.
-This CO₂ traps too much heat and is the primary driver of global warming.
+Human activity has added large amounts of carbon dioxide to the atmosphere over time.
+This excess CO₂ traps heat and is the main driver of global warming.

 Reduce what you can.
 Remove what you cannot avoid.